 Robert Pickard McBride died on Saturday, June 19, 1965.

 How Did the Name Come To Be?

-In 1974, William L. Ross’ firm, Ross & Robinson, and Robert P. McBride’s firm, McBride, Hickey, McCallum & Mann, merged.
+In 1974, William L. Ross’ firm, Ross & Robinson, and Robert P. McBride’s firm, McBride, Hickey, Green, McCallum & Mann, merged.

 Although two of their namesakes had long since passed away, the partners of the newly amalgamated firm decided to pay tribute by naming the firm after them.